15. Thomas Hunter

 • ‘and she shall also have one of the best cows which the said William and Thomas shall be bound to graze and fodder summer and winter along with the other cows and they shall also be bound to lead to her ten carts of coals and to cast and lead six carts of peat annually

-Thomas also left money for his daughter Jean and his granddaughter Jean Steel, daughter of his deceased daughter Margaret.
+Thomas also left money for his daughter Jean and his granddaughter Jean Steel, daughter of his deceased daughter Margaret .

-Sadly, his wife Jean Key died the within the year and their son Thomas Hunter M.D. erected a headstone in their memory adjacent to that of the Reverend Thomas Hunter, Joseph and Hunter and their families in the Auld Kirkyard.
+Sadly, his wife Jean Key died within the year and their son Thomas Hunter M.D. erected a headstone in their memory adjacent to that of the Reverend Thomas Hunter, Joseph and Hunter and their families in the Auld Kirkyard.

-• William Hunter
+William Hunter (b.1795 d.1868)

 Eldest son William Hunter and his wife Janet Key (possibly a relative of his mother Jean Key, although the couple were married at Dalmellington) had five children during the period 1829-1836 while living at East Polquhirter.
 Having inherited the property from his father William decided that life as the Laird of Polquhirter was not for him .
-He and his family emigrated to the USA in 1837 , sailing from Liverpool to New York and settling in Little Rock, Kendall County, Illinois.
+He and his family emigrated to the USA in 1837, sailing from Liverpool to New York and settling in Little Rock, Kendall County, Illinois.

 williamhunter_janettekay_grave